 - Follow AMCAS on Twitter for updates on what applications they are working on for verification.

 - Complete a CASPer test, if required (or recommended) for the schools to which you are applying.

-- AMCAS will begin releasing applications to medical schools at the end of June.
+- AMCAS will begin releasing applications to medical schools June 28, 2019.